AniBoppana/poweroutages/README.md

-# poweroutages
+# Power Outages: Regression Analysis of Outage Duration
-A public website with my analysis of a power outages dataset. :)
+A public website with my analysis of a power outages dataset.